MyronKoch-dev/oop-1/README.md

     npm test
     ```

-The test suite (`src/app/api/onboarding/message/route.test.ts`) covers the following scenarios:
+The comprehensive integration test suite (`src/app/api/onboarding/message/route.test.ts`) ensures the backend API functions correctly.
+It covers scenarios such as:

-- **Happy Path (Explorer Path):** Simulates a user completing the onboarding flow with valid responses, verifying the final path recommendation.
+- **Happy Path (Explorer, Visionary, Contractor):** Simulates users completing the onboarding flow with valid responses, verifying the final path recommendations based on the new scoring system and hard requirements.
 - **Session Start:** Tests the initial API call to start a new session and receive the first question.
 - **Session Expiry:** Verifies that expired sessions are correctly detected, forcing a restart and issuing a new session ID.
-- **Invalid Email Handling:** Tests the re-prompt and halt flow when an invalid email address is provided twice.
+- **Input Validation:** Tests the re-prompt and halt flow for invalid input, specifically including the email validation halt scenario.
 - **GET Handler:** Checks the basic connectivity of the GET endpoint and its service dependencies.
-- **Visionary Path Trigger:** Specifically tests inputs designed to trigger the Visionary onboarding path recommendation.
-- **Contractor Path Trigger:** Specifically tests inputs designed to trigger the Contractor onboarding path recommendation.

-The tests use mocking for external services (Upstash, Supabase, questionnaire data, path determination logic) to isolate the API route logic and ensure predictable test outcomes.
+The tests utilize mocking for external services (Upstash, Supabase, questionnaire data) to isolate the core API route logic.
+Notably, the path determination logic (`determinePath`) is tested using its real implementation with carefully constructed session data, ensuring accurate coverage of the scoring system and hard requirements.

 ## Customization

 The Andromeda Onboarding Bot is designed to be flexible and customizable.
 Key areas for modification include:

 - **Questionnaire Content:** Modify the questions, options, validation hints, and re-prompt messages directly within the `src/lib/questionnaire.ts` file.
-- **Path Determination Logic:** Adjust the rules for assigning onboarding paths in the `determinePath` function within `src/lib/pathDetermination.ts` to fine-tune path recommendations based on evolving criteria.
+- **Path Determination Logic:** Adjust the weights and requirements in the `PATH_SCORING` object and the `hasContractorRequirements` function within `src/lib/pathDetermination.ts` to fine-tune path recommendations based on evolving criteria.
-- **Resource Recommendations:** Update the URLs and descriptions for recommended resources associated with each path by modifying the `getPathUrl` function in `src/lib/pathDetermination.ts` and the `PATH_URL_*` environment variables.
+- **Resource Recommendations:** Update the URLs and descriptions for recommended resources by modifying the `getPathUrl` function and environment variables related to path URLs.
+- **Extend Language Options:** Add or remove programming languages in Question 4's button options in `src/lib/questionnaire.ts` and update the `validLanguages` array in `src/lib/parsing.ts`.
-- **Styling and Theming:** Customize the visual appearance by modifying Tailwind CSS classes throughout the components and adjusting the base theme colors in `src/app/globals.css` and `tailwind.config.js`.
+- **Customize Styling:** Modify the visual appearance by tweaking Tailwind CSS classes throughout the components and customizing the Shadcn/ui theme in `src/app/globals.css` and `tailwind.config.js`.
-- **Adding More Languages:** Expand the list of supported programming languages in Question 4 by updating the `questions` array in `src/lib/questionnaire.ts` and the `validLanguages` array in `src/lib/parsing.ts`.
+- **Expand Test Suite:** Add more test cases to `src/app/api/onboarding/message/route.test.ts` to cover additional scenarios, edge cases, or validation rules.
+- **Implement Additional Features:** Extend the chatbot with new features or integrations as outlined in the "Future Enhancements" section below.

 ## Database Integration